axibase/atsd/rule-engine/functions-lookup.md

 Returns value of tag `t` for entity `e`.

+If the tag or the entity is not found, `null` is returned.

 ### `entity_tags`

 ```javascript
   entity_tags(string e) map
 ```
 Returns entity tags as a map for entity `e`.

+If the entity is not found, an empty map is returned.

 ### `collection`